kdumontnu/CS246_Final_Project/README.md

 Final project for CS246 - Advanced Computer Architecture

-This is a simulation of a Value Prediction Unit (VPU) as introduced in the *Exceeding the Dataflow Limit via Value Prediction* [Mikko H. Lipasti et. all, 1996], using [Intel Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)
+This is a simulation of a Value Prediction Unit (VPU) as introduced in the *Exceeding the Dataflow Limit via Value Prediction* [Mikko H. Lipasti et. all, 1996], using [Intel Pin Utility](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)

 The basic structure includes a Value Prediction Table (VPT), containing the previous write values for each address indexed by the lowest *n* bits of the instruction pointer (PC), and a Classification Table (CT) containing an *y* bit saturating counter that represents the likelihood of a positive prediction, indexed by the lowest *m* bits of PC address